 Step 1: Select the data which needs to be highlighted.

-Step 2: Click on ‘Home Tab’, and then click on ‘Conditional Formatting’ icon.
-After clicking on conditional formatting, select ‘New Rule’ option from the drop-down
+Step 2: Click on ‘Home Tab’, and then click on the ‘Conditional Formatting’ icon.
+After clicking on conditional formatting, select the ‘New Rule’ option from the drop-down.

 Step 4: Under the ‘Edit the Rule Description’ section, enter the formula in the empty box.
 Formula is ‘=MOD(ROW(),3)=1’.